 Simply enter the price you'd like your readers to buy your books for.
 You have to give a price in your main currency; additionally, you can enter your price in most currencies our stores work with.

 If you own copyrights, select "I wrote this book" if you wrote the book, or "I have secured rights from the copyright holder", if you are the publisher of this book, or if you are helping your friend upload their book to PublishDrive.
 We don’t ask for any documentation (unless we see something fishy) but would like to know whether your book is in the public domain, you wrote it or you are the publisher.
 Please note that as of 2018, PublishDrive does not accept public domain books for distribution.

 If you own your copyrights, select "Yes" for worldwide rights.
 If you are a publisher, you can check your contract for enabled territories.

 Enter the publication date, or press "Yes".
 If you give a future date, pre-orders will automatically be allowed and your book will be available to pre-order immediately in the stores that have this option.

-Before publishing the books, our colleagues will review them both automatically and manually.
-If everything is fine, PublishDrive will send your titles to the stores.
+One last step before we can send your book to the stores: our book review team will review it both automatically and manually.
+If everything is fine, PublishDrive will send your title to the stores.